DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

     kubectl create secret generic okta-secret --from-file=tls.crt=okta.crt
     ```

-3. Generate the ODM configuration file for Okta
+3. Generate the ODM configuration file for Okta.

     The [script](generateTemplate.sh) allows you to generate the necessary configuration files.
     You can download the [okta-odm-script.zip](okta-odm-script.zip) .zip file to your machine.
 This .zip file contains the [script](generateTemplate.sh) and the content of the [templates](templates) directory.